googleapis/gapic-generator-ruby/shared/output/gapic/templates/showcase/README.md

 # Google Showcase

-google-showcase is the official library for the Google Showcase API.
+google-showcase is the official client library for the Google Showcase API.

 API Client library for the Google Showcase API